Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 ## Philosophy

-React Testing Library's (RTL) guiding philosophy is different from what many are used to coming from OverReact Test.
+React Testing Library's guiding philosophy is different from what many are used to coming from OverReact Test.
 Before migrating, take time to read this section and the connected blog posts.
 Then, as you are migrating tests, keep in mind that the migration may be adjusting the goal of a test as a whole in addition to the underlying APIs being used.

 RTL's philosophy, in its simplest form, is: